MuffinKingStudios/avacrypt/README.md

 # avacrypt
 AvaCrypt is an open-source toolbelt JavaScript library.
-It is designed to create any functions people would like and declare them under a parent object `$_`
+It is designed to create any functions people would like and declare them under a parent object `$_` The functions are split into the current sections `math`, `html`, `cookies`, and `type`.
+Feel free to make changes on a pull, and create new sections entirely.
+I read through the pulls every week and will selcect the functions I feel best fit current needs of JavaScript programmers.